 However, I will not say “never”, as I have met people who were able to get off of this type of drug and regenerate their bodies even after years of pharmaceutical drug dependency.
 These people had lots of professional support through the process.
 Leaving pharmaceutical drugs behind is a potentially dangerous process and should not be undertaken without experienced support.

 For those who are seeking to get off of insulin, recover from various forms of cancer, or heal any extremely degenerative conditions, it is going to require the support of someone in the medical or alternative health profession, and sometimes both.

-Herbal remedies are not drugs, and work very differently in the physical body.
+Herbal remedies are not drugs, and work very differently, and sometimes incompatibly, in the physical body.
 For that reason, I suggest that people get off drugs before going into an herbal cleansing and regeneration program.